posthtml/posthtml-expressions/README.md

 <p>Foo is probably just foo in the end.</p>
 ```

-Anything in the `condition` attribute is evaluated directly as an expressionsression.
+Anything in the `condition` attribute is evaluated directly as an expressions.

 It should be noted that this is slightly cleaner-looking if you are using the [SugarML parser](https://github.com/posthtml/sugarml).
 But then again so is every other part of html.